 The program has support from Rockefeller Philanthropy Advisors, Avery Dennison, PR Consulting, and the Accessories Council.

-Depop has a customer base of a 23million and 93 percent are under 26.
+Depop has a customer base of a 23million, and 93 percent are under 26.
 A company that is expanding access to used clothing.
 One of many.
-It is a bigger umbrella.
+It is a more extensive umbrella.

 Usually unique, no one else will usually have the same item.

-Another movement is to reuse clothing rather than see it go into the trash or shipped all over the world looking for a home as the rag quality that they are.
+Another movement is to reuse clothing rather than see it go into the trash or shipped worldwide looking for a home as the Rag quality that they are.